soraghallaigh/FH-Training-App-Sencha/README.md

 ## Step 3

 In the controllers directory create a new file called 'Map.js' with the following code.
 This file contains code that controls the map functionality.
 This uses some of the FeedHenry APIs such as 'fh.data' for loading stored map points from local storage.
+Examine this file closely and read the API information <a href="http://docs.feedhenry.com/api-reference/">here</a>.

 	app.controllers.map = new Ext.Controller({